 A seminar for PhD studens within the fields of the Humanities, Law and Theology.
 The seminar is free of charge, and travel expenses will be covered.
-Registration opens in February 2020.
+This seminar is postponed and will instead be held October 19-23, 2020 in Oslo.

 The theme of this seminar is textual translation.
 As in all ATTR seminars participants will also discuss their ongoing doctoral dissertation work with each other.